- Microsoft Excel is the world's most used spreadsheet tool, but it too can run into errors.

 Consequently, the Excel spreadsheet file doesn’t open, and the users can’t get rid of cell formatting as outlined above.
 In such circumstances, the Style reduction tool for Excel might be worth noting.

 That’s a utility that fixes the cell formats error by reducing duplicate formatting styles.

-Click the Download button on this page to save the software to a folder.
-Then open the Style reduction tool window shown directly below, and click the File button to select the spreadsheet to fix.
+Click the Download button to save the software to a folder.
+Then open the Style reduction tool window shown below, and click the File button to select the spreadsheet to fix.

 Press the Analyze button to scan for duplicate styles, and click Fix to remove the formatting.

 Alternatively, you could try opening the Excel file in alternative software.
 Then, you might be able to open and apply more formatting to the spreadsheet in the alternative application without any issues.

-There are numerous spreadsheet software that also support the Excel file format.
-LibreOffice Calc is one application that you can open Excel files in, and you can download that office suite from this webpage.
+There are numerous spreadsheet software tools that also support the Excel file format.
+LibreOffice Calc is one application that you can open Excel files in, and you can also download that office suite.